-For further information on our directors' share ownership, see "Security Ownership of Certain Beneficial Owners and Management."
+For further information on our non-employee directors' security ownership, see "Security Ownership of Certain Beneficial Owners and Management."

-- (6) All stock options held by non-employee directors were fully vested prior to January 1, 2006, and as such, no amount relating to these options was recognized for financial statement reporting purposes for the fiscal year ended December 31, 2006 in accordance with FAS 123(R).
-As of December 31, 2006, Messrs.
-Baldwin and Casey and Dr. Markese each held outstanding stock options for 5,000 shares of the company's common stock. - (7) Fees earned by Mr. Coleman were paid to UBS Securities, LLC and include a payment of \$12,500 for services rendered, but unpaid, in 2005. - (8) Mr. Edwards resigned as a director of the company effective November 17, 2006. - (9) Mr. Gorman received an additional payment of \$1,667 in 2006 that will be deducted from the fees he will receive in 2007. - (10) Fees earned by Mr. Healy were paid to Hellman & Friedman LLC. - (11) Ms. Janow received an additional payment of \$13,750 in 2006 that will be deducted from the fees she will receive in 2007. - (12) Fees earned by Mr. Sodhani were paid to Intel Corporation. - (13) Ms. White resigned as a director of the company effective February 8, 2006.
+- (6) All stock options held by non-employee directors were fully vested prior to January 1, 2007, and as such, no amount relating to these options was recognized for financial statement reporting purposes for the fiscal year ended December 31, 2007 in accordance with FAS 123(R).
+As of December 31, 2007, Messrs.
+Baldwin and Casey and Dr. Markese each held outstanding stock options for 5,000 shares of the company's common stock. - (7) Fees earned by Mr. Coleman were paid to UBS Securities, LLC, and he waived his right to receive the restricted stock award.
+Mr. Coleman resigned as a director of the company effective upon the consummation of Nasdaq's combination with OMX on February 27, 2008.
+Mr. Coleman continues to serve as a director of NASDAQ OMX's wholly owned subsidiary, The NASDAQ Stock Market LLC. - (8) Fees earned by Mr. Healy were paid to Hellman & Friedman LLC.
+Mr. Healy resigned as a director of the company effective December 19, 2007.
+Mr. Healy's unvested restricted stock awards vested immediately upon his resignation. - (9) Ms. Janow resigned as a director of the company effective upon the consummation of Nasdaq's combination with OMX on February 27, 2008.
+Ms. Janow continues to serve as a director of NASDAQ OMX's wholly owned subsidiary, The NASDAQ Stock Market LLC. - (10) Mr. Sodhani elected not to stand for reelection to the board of directors and any committees thereof at our 2007 annual meeting of stockholders, and therefore, his term as a director expired on May 23, 2007. - (11) Mr. Stemberg resigned as a director of the company effective December 31, 2007.
+Mr. Stemberg's unvested restricted stock awards vested immediately upon his resignation.